What’s New in iOS 13? – Take a Deep Dive

 Revamped Reminders App

 If dark mode is the biggest UX-related change, it’s Reminders that has got the biggest makeover among all native apps with iOS 13.
 It’s much better organized than before and offers several shortcuts to help you quickly add reminders.
-It also gets color-coded buttons for easier tracking of your tasks while a Quick Toolbar option in the keyboard lets you add time and date, locations, photos, and other scanned documents to a specific task.
+It also gets colour-coded buttons for easier tracking of your tasks while a Quick Toolbar option in the keyboard lets you add time and date, locations, photos, and other scanned documents to a specific task.

 These are welcome changes for those who rely on Reminders in their daily lives.
 And combined with the updated Siri, these changes serve as an excellent productivity booster.